|

 apexes) and "No One Else on Earth" -- demonstrated without question that she has

 one of the best voices and musical sensibilities in the business.
+She proved she has a good business sense as well.
+Wynonna's

 move to momentarily forego her headliner status and join Bolton was wise, as her set